Overview

 North American Indigenous groups have used witch hazel to help treat inflammation for centuries.

-Learn more about Hamamelis Virginiana ExtractThis ingredient is commonly known as Patchouli oil.
+Learn more about Hamamelis Virginiana ExtractThis ingredient is also known as Patchouli oil.
+Its main role is to add a warm, earthy, and musky scent to products.

 Learn more about Pogostemon Cablin Leaf OilWe don't have a description for Rhodiola Sachalinensis Extract yet.